raywong702/Mac_Setup/README.md

 * In iTerm 2, go to Preferences->Profile>Text in your iTerm 2 preferences, then select Meslo LGS Nerd Font Mono in Font

 * In Colors, choose Color Presets, choose Import, choose Theme you downloaded.
 May need to do Command + Shift + . to show hidden files.
 Choose Theme from Color Presets

+* Navigate to profile > colors and make sure that the colors for Basic Colors > Background and ANSI Colors > Bright Black are different.

 * In Terminal, choose Unlimited scrollback